appfoundry/DRYUtilities/README.md

 [![License](https://img.shields.io/cocoapods/l/DRYUtilities.svg?style=flat)](http://cocoadocs.org/docsets/DRYUtilities)
 [![Platform](https://img.shields.io/cocoapods/p/DRYUtilities.svg?style=flat)](http://cocoadocs.org/docsets/DRYUtilities)

-DRYUtilies is designed to offer some common functionality used in iOS development.
+DRYUtilities is designed to offer some common functionality used in iOS development.
 It allows you to quickly get up and running without needing to write the same functionality over and over again on different projects.
 Using DRYUtilities will make your code even more DRY than it already is.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-This project contains example usages for all the utilities provided in DRYUtilities.
+This project contains example usages for most of the utilities provided in DRYUtilities.

 Once you've started the app, you'll see a table containing a row for each example.
 Click on it to see the example in action and read about it below.